 Caliper.
-A standard trunk diameter measurement for nursery grown trees taken 6 inches above the ground for up to and including 4-inch Caliper size, and 12 inches above the ground for larger sizes.
+The diameter measurement of a tree's trunk taken six (6) inches above the ground for trees up to and including four (4) inches caliper size, and twelve (12) inches above the ground for trees exceeding four (4) inches caliper size.